-Master of Teaching (Primary) Overview
+Bachelor of Education (Primary) Overview

-The Master of Teaching (Primary) is a postgraduate teacher preparation program meeting the Queensland College of Teachers requirements for entry into primary teaching.
-The program requires eighteen months of full-time study and consists of periods of on-campus lectures, tutorials and workshops, alternated with blocks of professional placements in schools.
+The Bachelor of Education (Primary) is an undergraduate teacher preparation program meeting the Queensland College of Teachers requirements for entry into primary teaching.
+The program requires four years of full-time study and is designed to develop teachers who will work across the primary year levels in a variety of school contexts and sectors.
+The program has been purposely structured to include periods of on-campus lectures, tutorials and workshops, alternated with professional experience placements in schools.